A collection of noteworthy sights and things I experienced in the westernmost region of France.

 It wasn't uncommon to stumble on folks who sang during work, got together after, brought instruments, and played.
 At a parking lot, anywhere.
 It made the places more alive.

 I wasn't entirely new to Breton music before coming here.
 I heard a few appealing rhythms ages ago, but I had no idea about their background.
 Then, around 2018, I was fond of punk and discovered bands from France that I liked.
 And it happened that one of those, Les Ramoneurs de Menhirs, sings in Breton.
-Once In Brittany, I learned that some of my favourite 'Menhirs tracks are covers of chants recorded by the a cappella trio C'hoarezed Ar Goadeg, who also heavily inspired Alan Stivell, the man who made Breton melodies an international export.
+Once in Brittany, I learned that some of my favorite 'Menhirs tracks are covers of chants recorded by the a cappella trio C'hoarezed Ar Goadeg, who also heavily inspired Alan Stivell, the man who made Breton melodies an international export.
 He was responsible for some of the songs I heard in the past.

 All that being said, the biggest treasure I found in Brittany was the incredible people and the immensely neat sense of community they provided me.
 If it weren't for them, I wouldn't get to write about anything mentioned in this post.